AccursedGalaxy/discord-history-bot/README.md

 The bot provides the following slash command:

-- `/history [number]`: Retrieves the specified number of messages (1-100) and saves them to a text file
+- `/history [number] (save)`: Retrieves the specified number of messages (1-100) and sends them as a text file
-  - Example: `/history 50` will retrieve the last 50 messages
+  - Example: `/history 50` will retrieve the last 50 messages and send the file to chat
+  - Example: `/history 50 save` will also save the file locally
+  - The save parameter is optional and defaults to false

 The output file will be formatted as:
 ```